SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-archive_old_feature.md

 layout: practice
 author: Alex Serban, Joost Visser
 name: Actively Remove or Archive Features That are Not Used
+title: Actively Remove or Archive Features That are Not Used
 category: Experiment
 unique_id: exp_archive
 index: 10